Parbelaez/pp5_positive_api/README.md

 Therefore, there is no need to create the methods as before.

-***NOTE 1:*** the previous views will be left as they are (no refactoring), because they are intended to be a sample of the different ways to create views.
+***NOTE 1:*** some views were left as they are (no refactoring), because they are intended to be a sample of the different ways to create views.

 ***NOTE 2:*** the places view was created after the posts and likes views, therefore, it was not stated in this README.md that we used generics.

+#### Likes usage in other views

-One last step needed: we need to see what posts has each user liked, and what type of like has been used (if liked).
+We need to see what posts has each user liked, and what type of like has been used (if liked).
 And, this is something that we will handle in the posts serializer.

 First, create a SerializerMethodField in the posts serializer: